GMLC-TDC/HELICS/docs/user-guide/advanced_topics/webserver.md

 ## Making queries

-As a demo case there is a [`brokerServerTestCase` executable](../../../examples/BrokerServerTestCase.cpp) built as part of the the main HELICS library.
+As a demo case there is a [`brokerServerTestCase` executable](https://github.com/GMLC-TDC/HELICS/blob/46eb388ddddd6add8ab03a685ff4de60b88f9e89/examples/BrokerServerTestCase/brokerServerTest.cpp) that can be built when compiling the main HELICS library from source.
 Running this example starts a webserver on the localhost using port 80.

 The response to queries is a string either in plain text or json.